hppranaav/vsm-image/README.md

 ### vsm-image

-- This will hold the files related to rootfs of the Virtual Storage Machine
+- This contains the files related to rootfs of the Virtual Storage Machine